 We believe that investing in local communities to create positive social and economic outcomes is at the heart of generating social impact.
-We believe that to be successful we need to push ourselves to do our best, for our customers, for our stockholders, for the Company, for ourselves, for those around us, and for the world that we all share.
-We are committed to supporting the communities in which we do business by leveraging the power of our Company through donations, scholarships, education and participation with certain charitable organizations.
-We strive to use our capabilities, reach and resources to make a lasting difference in the world.
+We believe in giving back to the communities in which we live and work.
+We support and empower our employees' efforts in their communities by providing opportunities to volunteer.
+Being a good company means that we push ourselves to do our best, for our customers, for our shareholders, for the Company, for ourselves, for those around us, and for the world that we all share.
+We are committed to supporting the communities in which we do business by leveraging the power of our company through donations, scholarships, education, and participation with charitable organization.
 Notably:

-We are proud to have continued working with several local schools to help teach students about careers and opportunities in engineering and advanced manufacturing.
+•We are proud to have continued working with several local schools to help teach students about careers and opportunities in engineering and advanced manufacturing.